djmcnay/hxm-refuel/README.md

 ### Snowflake
 Snowflake objects here specifically related to the snowflake-connector so connecting to a database.
-There are two broad functions.
+There are three main functions.
-`snowflake_connect` which returns a snowflake-python-connector connection, `snowflake_sql_engine` returns an SQL Alchemy engine object.
+`rsa_token_stuff` which returns pkb given a password string and private_key_file.p8 `snowflake_connect` which returns a snowflake-python-connector connection, `snowflake_sql_engine` returns an SQL Alchemy engine object.
 Not being a database pro, both seem to work but I favour the engine.